-- 5 Financial risk management...continued

-- a) Financial risk factors...continued

-- ii) Credit risk...continued
+- a) Financial risk factors...continued - ii) Credit risk...continued

-- Accounts receivable are standard grade financial instruments with satisfactory financial capability and credit standing but with some elements of risks where a certain measure of control is necessary in order to mitigate risk of default.
+• Accounts receivable are standard grade financial instruments with satisfactory financial capabilityand credit standing but with some elements of risks where a certain measure of control is necessaryin order to mitigate risk of default.
 The Commission applies the IFRS 9 simplified approach to measuring expected credit losses which uses a lifetime expected loss allowance for all trade receivables.